These are London's best afternoon tea venues where the views are as tasty as the sandwiches and scones.

 For a different kind of view and an alternative to the classic afternoon tea offering, head to God's Own Junkyard, a warehouse stuffed full of vintage neon signs and artwork near Walthamstow Village.

 Many of the pieces have featured in films, ad campaigns, and fashion shoots and they sit alongside fairground and circus lighting and salvaged signs from the private collection of the artist, Chris Bracey.
 Cream tea (a mini version of afternoon tea made up of tea and scones) is served all weekend in the neon-lit Rolling Scones Cafe.
-Continue to 5 of 7 below.

 Afternoon Tea on a Riverboat